Getting Kids into the Garden

 Make It a Group Affair

 What could be more fun than a play date that includes all your friends?
 Gardening is often a solitary affair for adults.
 But most kids enjoy playing in the dirt with their buddies.
 Take advantage of this tendency by supplying them with the materials and instruction they need to make something beautiful in the garden.

 All of us take pride in a job well done.
 Older children, especially, benefit from the structure of regular chores.
 You might start with nothing more complex than daily watering of a planter or window box.
 This simple task vividly demonstrates to the child that he or she can play a genuine role in making the world a more beautiful place.

 A sense of ownership and control over something is very important to all of us.
-Starting when your kids are young, set aside a portion of the garden that they can call their own.
+Starting when your kids or grandkids are young, set aside a portion of the garden that they can call their own.
 Many children will relish being in charge of a four-foot-square garden.
 "This is mine!" they can rightly say with pride when they tend the flowers that they've chosen (with your help).

 A garden takes on special meaning when its fruits can be shared with others.
 Allow your child to pick a bouquet to share with classmates.
 Show her how you plant a row for the hungry and have her help you deliver the produce to a nearby food pantry.
 Children who learn the satisfaction of sharing early on will continue to share for a lifetime.

-Above all, take some time just to enjoy being with your child in the garden.
+Above all, take some time just to enjoy being with your child or grandchild in the garden.
 Prove to him that gardening is not just about weeding and watering, that gardens are about play and pleasure as well.
 And that may be the most lasting lesson of all.